jquery404/etraining/README.md

 •	View staff information details
 •	Print as PDF staff information
 •	Search staff information
-o	Create a search according to the record day courses (from 1-day-7 days) o	Creating a search by grade o	Create a search by gender o	Creating a search by division / unit o	Create a search by date
+- Create a search according to the record day courses (from 1-day-7 days)
+- Creating a search by grade
+- Create a search by gender
+- Creating a search by division / unit
+- Create a search by date

 4. Reporter Level
-•	Create a search according to the record day courses (from 1-day-7 days)
+- Create a search according to the record day courses (from 1-day-7 days)
-•	Creating a search by grade
+- Creating a search by grade
-•	Create a search by gender
+- Create a search by gender
-•	Creating a search by division / unit
+- Creating a search by division / unit
-•	Create a search by date
+- Create a search by date

 5. Super admin Level
 •	Invite new user by email
 •	Assign User group (Admin or reporter)
 •	Active / Inactive user
 •	Able to
-o	Insert staff information
+- Insert staff information
-o	Edit staff information
+- Edit staff information
-o	Delete staff information
+- Delete staff information
-o	View staff information
+- View staff information
-o	Print as PDF staff information o	Search staff information
+- Print as PDF staff information
+- Search staff information
 	Create a search according to the record day courses (from 1-day-7 days) 	Creating a search by grade
 	Create a search by gender